Savings and Investments

-First and most importantly, cash often is not protected against inflation.
+First and most importantly, cash often is not protected against inflation, and it’s spending power could reduce in time if action isn’t take.
 Secondly, if you are investing for the long term, taking more risks could actually bring you greater returns, although this is not guaranteed and your investment can go down.

 In theory, this is all very well but equities, bonds and the income that they can earn you may go down in value as well as up.
-At Monetary Solutions we believe in diversification.
+At Monetary Solutions we believe in diversification to help spread your risk.

 What is Diversification?